 What is an emulsion?

 An emulsion is a mixture of two or more liquids that are not normally mixable!
 And by not normally mixable, I mean that one won’t dissolve in the other.

 The most obvious example of an emulsion is an oil and vinegar salad dressing.
 Neither the oil nor the vinegar will dissolve in the other.
 But when we combine the two and stir vigorously, the oil is broken up into tiny particles which are dispersed evenly throughout the vinegar to create a consistent mixture.
 This is an emulsion...

 A less obvious example of an emulsion is milk!
 Milk is basically an emulsion of liquid fat globules in water.

 Now emulsions are by their nature unstable: remember they consist of liquids that are not normally mixable.
 And left to their own devices they will separate.
 A salad dressing left on the shelf will separate into two layers of oil and water.

-However, the milk we buy in the supermarket is “homogenised”.
-When milk is homogenised it is essentially mixed vigorously under high pressure.
+However, the milk we buy in the supermarket is “homogenized”.
+When milk is homogenized it is essentially mixed vigorously under high pressure.
 This breaks up the fat globules into much smaller particles.

 These smaller, weaker particles attract proteins in the milk which interfere with the natural inclination of the fat globules to cluster together.
 And if they can’t cluster together, the milk can’t separate into cream and milk.

-So when milk is homogenised the natural emulsion is strengthened, making it much more difficult for it to separate into milk and cream.
+So when milk is homogenized, the natural emulsion is strengthened, making it much more difficult for it to separate into milk and cream.